commadelimited/autoComplete.js/readme.md

 		link: 'target.html?term=', // link to be attached to each result
 		minLength: 0 // minimum length of search string
 		transition: 'fade',// page transition, default is fade
-		matchFromStart: true // search from start, or anywhere in the string });
+		matchFromStart: true, // search from start, or anywhere in the string
+        remoteDelay: 0 // The minimum delay between server calls when using a remote "source" });

 AutoComplete can access local arrays or remote data sources.